-Whatever your faith, churches are really rather lovely to wander round.
-These 2 famous churches in Paris are also 2 of the best.
-Saint-Chapelle, with its awesome (in the true meaning of the word) stain-glass windows, and Sacre-Coeur, standing only second in height to the Eiffel Tower like the gleaming white ‘sacred heart’ it is intended to be.
+Whatever your faith, churches are really rather lovely to wander round and are a popular thing to do.
+The two best churches in Paris are Saint-Chapelle, with its awesome (in the true meaning of the word) stain-glass windows, and Sacre-Coeur, standing on a hill and only second in height to the Eiffel Tower, like the gleaming white ‘sacred heart’ it is intended to be.
+These beautiful churches are well worth making time to see.

 Stepping into the Lower Chapel, I was struck by the still incredibly vibrant colours.
 If it wasn’t for the mass of tourists with their state of the art cameras, it would feel, at first glance, as if little time had passed since it was built in 1248.
 The focus of the room was entirely towards the statue of Louis (once King, now Saint).